Christian Walker Player Props: Diamondbacks vs. Brewers

 - The pitching staff for the Brewers has a collective 8.2 K/9, the fifth-worst in MLB.

-- The Brewers' 4.08 team ERA ranks 12th across all league pitching staffs.
+- The Brewers have a 4.08 team ERA that ranks 13th across all league pitching staffs.

-- Brewers pitchers combine to allow 94 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- Brewers pitchers combine to rank 24th in baseball in home runs allowed (95 total, 1.3 per game).

+- Teheran (2-2 with a 1.78 ERA and 20 strikeouts in 30 1/3 innings pitched) makes the start for the Brewers, his sixth of the season.

-- The right-hander's most recent appearance came on Wednesday against the Minnesota Twins, when he went five innings, surrendering four earned runs while giving up five hits.
+- The right-hander's most recent time out came on Saturday against the Pittsburgh Pirates, when he went six innings, surrendering two earned runs while giving up only one hit.

-- The 32-year-old has amassed an ERA of 4.71, with 8.2 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .236 against him.
+- The 32-year-old has a 1.78 ERA and 5.9 strikeouts per nine innings across five games this season, while giving up a batting average of .202 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.